What is Karma?Coven of the Goddess

 Moral Self- Governance

-This is often where Wicca is compatible with the concept of Karma because a Wiccan believes they should be judged by their behavior rather than words which promise good intentions.
+This is often where Wicca is compatible with the concept of Karma because a Wiccan believes they should be judged by their behavior rather than words that promise good intentions.
 They also believe that their behavior should be self-governing, in so much as that they are not directed by a higher authority or deity to behave well, but that they know themselves which actions are good and which are bad.

 Like Attracts Like

-By the same token though, if you perform good deeds or you act with good intention, then good Karma attracts even more.
+By the same token, though, if you perform good deeds or you act with good intention, then good Karma attracts even more.
 Luck and good fortune smile down on those whose Karma is of the good variety.
-A dense good Karma also acts as a shield in resisting bad Karma entering our lives.
+A dense, good Karma also acts as a shield in resisting bad Karma entering our lives.

 Of course, the action-reaction equation relating to Karma is not instantaneous.
 This often results in our inability to see, or sometimes even to understand, why our lives seem to be negatively affected or possibly even blessed.
 Neither is it easy to see why our lives might appear blighted when we have only performed good deeds and acted with good intention, yet many people fail to realize that our suffering could be due to the bad acts of a previous incarnation.

-In contemporary society we have become accustomed to instant gratification no matter what the situation, so it is often difficult for us to comprehend that what we do now may affect us long into the future.
+In contemporary society, we have become accustomed to instant gratification no matter what the situation, so it is often difficult for us to comprehend that what we do now may affect us long into the future.
 It is even more difficult to comprehend that what we do now may affect us in a practical way in a next life.
-Yet once we come to understand this is how Karma works, we are likely to behave in a manner which shows we understand that we might be punished or rewarded for our actions at some point.
-Knowing also that we get our just rewards, either good or bad, purely by self governance rather than relying on the mercy of a higher authority, can also remove the possibility of being absolved of our actions.
+Yet once we come to understand this is how Karma works, we are likely to behave in a manner that shows we understand that we might be punished or rewarded for our actions at some point.
+Knowing also that we get our just rewards, either good or bad, purely by self-governance rather than relying on the mercy of a higher authority, can also remove the possibility of being absolved of our actions.